slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/SlipStream_Client.md

 Usually you will want to do the following:

     $ source /tmp/slipstream.setenv

+or alternatively, if the above file is not present (e.g., after the VM reboot it can be deleted by the system)

+    $ source /opt/slipstream/client/sbin/slipstream.setenv

 You should then have all of the SlipStream client commands (all prefixed with `ss-`) in your path.
 All of the commands support the